 We allege that if Western Power and Thiess they had proper systems in place, the rotten pole would have been repaired or replaced prior to the 2013-2014 summer season, and the fire would never have occurred.

 We seek to recover compensation for losses that property owners, residents and business owners have suffered as a consequence of the fire.
-These include loss arising from damaged or destroyed property, changes in property values, business interruptions and other costs, inconvenience and loss of amenity, and in some cases, personal injury.
+These include loss arising from damaged or destroyed property, changes in property values, business interruptions and other costs, inconvenience and loss of amenity.

 We are offering our services on a No Win No FeeTM* basis.
 Under a No Win No FeeTM* Agreement, Slater and Gordon can only charge you for its professional service if a successful result is obtained from the legal representation.